guardian/s3-upload/README.md

 sbt run
 ```

-### App
+### Deployment

+The app is built by Team City and will automatically deploy through RiffRaff to both CODE and PROD on merge to master.

-To deploy the app, deploy the project `media-service::teamcity::s3-uploader` in riffraff.
+To manually deploy the app, deploy the project `media-service::teamcity::s3-uploader` in riffraff.

 ### Adding a new service
 If you want another service or app to access the endpoints in s3-uploader (allowing it to upload to s3), there are a